tkoskine/ahven/doc/manual/en/source/manual.rst

 It takes a boolean value and a message string as its parameters.
 If the boolean value is false the ``Assert`` raises an ``Assertion_Error`` exception with the given string.
-The exception is catched by the framework. and when the test results are shown the error is also shown with the given message.
+The exception is caught by the framework and, when the test results are shown, the error is also shown with the given message.

 Another assertion procedure is a generic